Kanikaabhatt/customer-churn-analysis/README.md

 - Tickets raised by customers in Admin and Tech issues are 885 and 2173 respectively.

 - The Fiber Optic Internet Service is facing huge churn as compared to DSL Service which is 69.40%.

+## Suggestions:

+- To retain the customers the company has to work on certain services which the are providing majorly the Phone Service, the Fiber Optic Internet Service, Streaming TV and Movies.

+- Company can provide certain offers to the customers while opting for the payment using Credit card and Electronic check mode.
+The offers will attract more customers and reduce the churn.

+- The company should extend the contract term from Month-to-month to Half Yearly or Quarterly term  as the long term customers are lesser to get churn.

+- Exiting offers can be given to the Senior citizens to retain them.